 Eddie Redmayne (Dug), Tom Hiddleston (Lord Nooth), Maisie Williams (Goonah), Timothy Spall (Chief Bobnar), Miriam Margolyes (Queen Oofeefa), Rob Brydon (The Messenger Bird/Brian/Bryan), Nick Park (Hognob), Richard Ayoade (Treebor), Selina Griffiths (Magma), Kayvan Nivak (Dino/Jurgend), Johnny Vegas (Asbo), Mark Williams (Barry)

 Dug is one of a group of cavemen who live hunting rabbits in a prehistoric valley where Manchester now stands.
-One day, they are startled as the valley is invaded by machines of the more advanced Bronze Age people and they are driven out on the orders of Lord Nooth.
+One day, they are startled as the valley is invaded by machines of the more advanced Bronze Age people.
+They are driven out on the orders of Lord Nooth.
 Dug follows the invaders home and sneaks into the Bronze Age city to find that all the people gather and go crazy over a game of football.
 Accidentally thrown onto the pitch while trying to hide, Dug stands up to challenge the Bronze Age people to a game of football for the fate of their valley.
-The challenge is accepted by Nooth but Dug then faces the problem of trying to turn the dim-witted cavemen into a team of players.
-Help comes from the cute Bronze Age girl Goonah who takes a stand against the fact that girls are not allowed to play football and decides to get them in shape.
+The challenge is accepted by Nooth but Dug then faces the problem of trying to turn his dim-witted fellow cavemen into a team of players.
+Help comes from the Bronze Age girl Goonah who takes a stand against the fact that girls are not allowed to play football and decides to get Dug’s team in shape.

-Having abandoned their experiments in 2D animation, Aardman have returned to what they do best in the last few years.
-This resulted in their best theatrical work so far with Shaun the Sheep Movie (2015), followed by Early Man here.
+By the mid 2010s, Aardman abandoned their experiments in computer animation and returned to what they do best.
+This resulted in their best theatrical work so far with Shaun the Sheep Movie (2015).
+This was followed by Early Man here and the subsequent Shaun the Sheep sequel Farmageddon (2019).
 Despite the charmed name that is Aardman, Early Man nosedived badly at the US box-office, earning only $8 million (after a reported $50 million budget) – although did come close to breakeven with some $41 million earnings internationally.

 The caveman comedy has been conducted before, most notably in tv’s The Flintstones (1960-6) and films like Caveman (1981) – the opening credit ‘The Neo-Pleistocene Age/Near Manchester’ very much resembles that film’s opening credit opening credit ‘One Zillion B.C., October 9th’ – and the far more charming 2D animated The Croods (2013).
 The surprise is that Early Man does nothing radically different to any of these others; at most, it just creates a genial comedy.